Protein structure basically depends on the arrangement of different amino acid residues in a three-dimensional way.

 - pi helix (π–helix) is another type of secondary structure present in some proteins.
 15% of known protein structures contain these short pi–helices.
-The biologists were believed that the formation of the pi helix is due to evolutionary adaptations derived by a single amino acid insertion into an α-helix.
+Biologists believe that the formation of the pi helix is due to evolutionary adaptations derived from a single amino acid insertion into an α-helix.

 - The hydrogen-bonded loop can be formed by hydrogen bonding between carboxyl oxygen of Ath amino acid and imino hydrogen of A+5th amino acid.

 Beta pleated sheet

 - The hydrogen bond formation in the β-pleated sheet is opposite to the α-helix.
 In an α-helix, the hydrogen bond formation will be within the same chain (intrachain bonding), but in a β-pleated sheet, hydrogen bond formation will be between two chains (interchain bonding).

 - However, in some cases, bonding can be intrachain, which forms an antiparallel β-pleated sheet when a respective chain folds back itself to form a hydrogen bond.

 - The two chains involved in β-pleated sheet formation are called β-strands.
 Based on the two β-strand arrangements, the β-pleated sheet has been divided into two forms, parallel and antiparallel.

 Parallel beta-pleated sheet